 So, with a proper personal budgeting plan, you will build an emergency fund to cushion during the trough periods.

-Usually, when you start budgeting, you may not have a lot of extra cash, but if you work with a robust financial plan, you’ll achieve your budgeting goals.
+Usually, when you start budgeting, you may not have a lot of extra cash, but if you work with a robust budgeting plan, you’ll achieve your financial goals.